 College Counseling Class Expectations

-Following are the expectations for college counseling classes, which take place throughout the spring of the junior year and into the senior year during Core classes.
+Following are the expectations for college counseling classes, which take place throughout the spring of the junior year and into the senior year during Block 8/CORE classes.

 Students are expected to:

 come to each meeting prepared and willing to learn.

 bring their computer (charged) with them to each meeting.

 have put in adequate time to assignments in between meetings.

 check their ISD email accounts three times per day: before school, at lunch, and in the evening.

 always have their next individual college counseling meeting scheduled.